OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 }

 // Executes when event is raised on user's selection changes, and at initialization time.
-// Gets the current selection and passes that to asynchronous callback method. function tryUpdatingSelectedWord() {
+// Gets the current selection and passes that to asynchronous callback function. function tryUpdatingSelectedWord() {
     _doc.getSelectedDataAsync(Office.CoercionType.Text, selectedTextCallback);
 }